wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-authd.rst

 ``-d``
 ------

-Execute ``ossec-agentlessd`` in debug mode.
-This option can be used multiple times to increase the verbosity of the debug messages.
+Run in debug mode.
+This option may be repeated to increase the verbosity of the debug messages.

 ``-f``
 ------

 Remove old agents with the same IP if they were not connected since ``<seconds>``.
-It has only sense along with option ``-i``.
+This must be used in conjunction with option ``-i``.

-Option ``-f`` forces the insertion on IP collision, this means that if OSSEC finds another agent with the same IP, but it has not connected since a specified time, that agent will be deleted automatically and the new agent will be added.
-To force insertion always (regardless of the time of the last agent connection), use ``-f 0``.
+Option ``-f`` forces the registration even if the requesting agent's IP address is already registered, in which case the old registration is deleted.
+This can include a minimum threshold for time since last check-in by the to-be-deleted registration or the threshold can be set to 0 to always delete/replace.

 .. topic:: Arguments